ycdxsb/PocOrExp_in_Github/2023/README.md

 - [https://github.com/glavstroy/CVE-2023-28231](https://github.com/glavstroy/CVE-2023-28231) :  ![starts](https://img.shields.io/github/stars/glavstroy/CVE-2023-28231.svg) ![forks](https://img.shields.io/github/forks/glavstroy/CVE-2023-28231.svg)

 ## CVE-2023-28206
- An out-of-bounds write issue was addressed with improved input validation.
-This issue is fixed in macOS Monterey 12.6.5, iOS 16.4.1 and iPadOS 16.4.1, iOS 15.7.5 and iPadOS 15.7.5, macOS Big Sur 11.7.6, macOS Ventura 13.3.1.
-An app may be able to execute arbitrary code with kernel privileges.
+ A use after free issue was addressed with improved memory management.
+This issue is fixed in iOS 16.4.1 and iPadOS 16.4.1, macOS Ventura 13.3.1, macOS Monterey 12.6.5, macOS Big Sur 11.7.6, iOS 15.7.5 and iPadOS 15.7.5.
+Processing maliciously crafted web content may lead to arbitrary code execution.
 Apple is aware of a report that this issue may have been actively exploited.